birantaltinel/RobotWars/README.md

       > export JAVA_HOME
     * Save and exit.
 Lastly run the following command to reload the system PATH:
       > . /etc/environment
-* Navigate to the project folder within the terminal.
+* Navigate to the project folder within the terminal/command prompt.
 * Lastly, run:
     > gradle clean build run

 The application should compile and start the battle automatically after running the last command.